Your guide to registrations for international transport

 The trader – The person or business importing or exporting the goods.

-The freight agent, courier provider and clearing agent – A service provider that books and manages international transport, and oversees customs clearance on behalf of the trader.
-Generally speaking the same freight agent or courier company provides both services, but they may chose to outsource clearing to a clearing agent.
+The freight agent, courier provider, and clearing agent – A service provider that books and manages international transport, and oversees customs clearance on behalf of the trader.
+Generally speaking, the same freight agent or courier company provides both services, but they may choose to outsource clearing to a clearing agent.
 A clearing agent specialises in customs declarations and may declare (clear) shipments on behalf of another entity.

 Consult this guide to determine what registrations are required for the role(s) your venture plays in international trade.